pelectron/static_gui_library/readme.md

 A **page** is (almost) nothing more than a container of items, with an additional index for keeping track of the current item.
 A page cannot have another page as an item.

-A **menu** is comprised of a list/array pages, where one page is active at any given time.
+A **menu** is a container of pages, where one page is active at any given time.
 The hierarchy of the pages is flat because each page is standalone and does not 'contain' any subpages in the programmatic sense.
 In the example above, the item with the text 'Settings' is not a page, it merely links to a 'Settings Page'.
-More on this @ref sgl::PageLink_t "here".
+More on this @ref sgl::PageLink "here".

 In the end, the menu structure should look something like below, where '->' marks the current page and '-->' marks the current item of a page.